 One way or another, his system was working.
-I wouldn’t say he was enormously muscular to be honest.
-His legs were, of course, thin and even today he could pass for a natural in my book.
-His biggest strengths were his vascular arms and overall leanness.
-He was probably about 8% body fat.
+I wouldn’t say that he was enormously muscular, though.
+His legs were thin, and even today he could pass for a natural in my book.
+His biggest strengths were his vascular arms and overall leanness (8% body fat).

-Next to the sink were two glasses full of bright and colorful mixtures.
+Next to the sink, there were two glasses full of bright and colorful mixtures.
 Where was I?
 Was this the laboratory of a mad scientist?

 What were those?
 Amino acid angels?